Email Headers: How to read and use message headers

 Spam detection programs do not only check the message sender, but also check message format and the content of the message in order to derive their final spam score.
 E.g., message structure, SPF+DKIM, DNSBL, custom rules…

 If the overall spam score is between 5 and 15 or more than 15, then it is highly likely that the message is suspicious or a spam.
-However, the final decision is always made by the recipient_mail_exchanger.
+However, recipient_mail_exchanger makes the final decision.

-There could be many other standard/approved message header fields as well as non-standard/custom message header fields.
-Both of them can also be found in email headers.
+On the email headers exist many other approved message header fields as well as non-standard/custom message header fields.
 Some examples are: